microsoft/OCR-Form-Tools/README.md

 To delete all labels for a tag - select all labels for a tag on document then press 'delete' key.

+### **Disclaimer**
+For development purposes and for better understanding of our tool usage we are collecting some data, such as:

+custom events (training, model compose and prediction), Form recognizer API version, browser version, OS version, approximate location (according your ISP: country and city)

+*If you do not like to share this information with us, feel free to delete telemetry key.
+It is located at ```src/common/constant.ts```.
+It should not affect any of the tool's operations.*

+Alternatively if you want to gather your own telemetry - you can just replace the **insightsKey** with your own.
+We use **Azure Application Insights** telemetry service.
+All related docs are [here](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).

 ## Collaborators

 This project is cloned and modified from [VoTT](https://github.com/microsoft/VoTT) project.

 ## Contributing

-There are many ways to contribute to OCR Form Labeling Tool -- please review our [contribution guidelines](CONTRIBUTING.md).
+There are many ways to contribute to Form OCR Testing Tool -- please review our [contribution guidelines](CONTRIBUTING.md).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com)